pyapp-kit/superqt/README.md

 using [Qt Style Sheets](https://doc.qt.io/qt-5/stylesheet-reference.html), then `QRangeSlider` will inherit any styles applied to `QSlider` (since it inherits from QSlider).
 If you'd like to style `QRangeSlider` differently than `QSlider`, then you can also target it directly in your style sheet.
+The one "special" property for QRangeSlider is `qproperty-barColor`, which sets the color of the bar between the handles.

 > The code for these example widgets is [here](examples/demo_widget.py)